-Section Description Desk In this section, you can: • Enable or disable constant anti-virus protection. • Enable or disable web traffic scan . • Review information about the last scan and start express or full system scan, as well as scan only critical files and folders. • Review information about the last virus databases update and start an update manually if necessary. • View information on the current license and run License Manager if necessary.
+Section Description Desk In this section, you can: • Enable or disable constant anti-virus protection.
+Review information about the last scan and start express or full system scan, a scan only critical files and folders.
+Review information about the last virus databases update and start an update necessary.
 Open the Threats or My Dr.Web section.
 Threats Lets you access the list of the detected threats, select actions to apply to them and to open the contents of quarantine .
-My Dr.Web Lets you review Doctor Web news, the latest special deals, the information on viruses and open your personal page on the official Doctor Web website, where you can review the in- formation on your license, virus databases and last update, renew the license, contact tech- nical support, and so on.
+My Dr.Web Lets you review Doctor Web news, the latest special deals, the information on virus open your personal page on the official Doctor Web website, where you can review formation on your license, virus databases and last update, renew the license, continuing support, and so on.